neoground/neowx-material/README.md

 Our previous skin, NeoWX, was used all over the world in many countries.
 We hope that this skin will do the same.
 Please consider translating our skin in your language.

+If you want to provide any improvements, feel free to create a pull request.
+We use [Gitmoji](https://gitmoji.dev/) commit messages.

+## Development

+Setting up the development environment is easy:

+- clone / download repository
+- install npm packages (`yarn install` / `npm install`)
+- for easy testing create a symlink from your `$WEEWX_HOME/skins/neowx-material` to the `src` directory

+For basic tasks npm scripts are available.

+Styling is done via SCSS, compile it to `css/style.css` by: `yarn run build-css`.

 ## Thank You!